 Starts at $49 + state fees and only takes 5-10 minutes

 Ask most people what Illinois is known for and you’ll get a list of references to Chicago, including the Bears, deep-dish pizza, the Cubs, and much more.
 Cultural attractions aside, Chicago also ranks first among Midwest cities for startups, and Illinois cities like Champaign, Peoria, Bloomington, Rockford, and Springfield score high on these lists as well.

 Starting a business in the Prairie State can be a great choice, but you’ll have some housekeeping to do before you start to rack up sales.
 From choosing a formal business structure, reserving a name, and writing a business plan, knowing how to start a business in Illinois is all about the details.

 Owning a business in Illinois can give you flexibility, income growth, and control over your workflow and finances.
-Illinois has distinct advantages for new business owners, including a per-capita personal income 6% over the national average, a less competitive labor market, and plenty of access to capital.
+Illinois has distinct advantages for a new business owner, including a per-capita personal income 6% over the national average, a less-competitive labor market, and plenty of access to capital.